North Hempstead, New York: Government

+Town government

-The Town of North Hempstead is governed by a seven-member board composed of six council members and the Town Supervisor.
-Council members are each elected by and represent a single district within the Town.
+The Town of North Hempstead is governed by a seven-member board – known as the North Hempstead Town Council, which is composed of six council members and the Town Supervisor.
+Council members are each elected by – and represent – a single councilmanic district within the Town.
 The Supervisor is elected at-large and represents the entirety of the Town.

-In addition to Supervisor, there are two other town-wide positions elected at-large: Town Clerk and Receiver of Taxes.
+In addition to Supervisor, there are two other town-wide positions elected at-large: the Town Clerk and the Receiver of Taxes.

 Elected officials

 Supervisor

-As of January 2024, the Town Supervisor of North Hempstead is Jennifer S. DeSena (R–Manhasset).
+As of January 2026, the Town Supervisor of North Hempstead is Jennifer S. DeSena (R–Manhasset).

 The following is a list of North Hempstead's supervisors, from 1784 to present: